Saving Lives With the Help of Mathematics

 One in two people in the UK will be diagnosed with cancer in their lifetime.
-Consequently, cancer treatment is expected to cost the NHS £13.2 billion by 2021, and so there is an urgent need to develop novel and effective therapies to cope with these demands.
+Consequently, cancer treatment costs the NHS many billions of pounds, and so there is an urgent need to develop novel and effective therapies to cope with these demands.
 One of the challenges is that every cancerous tumour is unique in structure, meaning that it is incredibly difficult to predict whether an anti-cancer drug will be effective.

 Tumours contain a network of interconnected blood vessels which transport nutrients, facilitate tumour growth and can be used to deliver drugs.
 However, due to their complex architectures, the flow of blood is typically much higher near the surface of the tumour, and reduced nearer the tumour centre.
 This can cause significant resistance to treatment, as there is no guarantee that a drug can be transported throughout the tumour at a high enough dose.